marianboda/escrap/README.md

 # escrap
-Web scraping project using express
+Web scraping project using Express, React, Reflux and Isomorphic rendering.

+Purpose of this project:
+* learn Isomorphic rendering/routing
+* learn Express
+* learn Webpack
+* learn to build with npm only